tlverse/tlverse-handbook/05-origami.md

 #### Re-substitution

-The re-substitution method is perhaps the simplest strategy for estimating the risk associated with fitting a proposed algorithm on a set of observations.
+The re-substitution method is perhaps the simplest strategy for estimating the risk of a fitted algorithm.
 With this cross-validation scheme, all observed data units are used in both the training and validation set.

-We illustrate the usage of the re-substitution method with `origami` below, using the function `folds_resubstitution(n)`.
-In order to set up `folds_resubstitution(n)`, we need only to specify the total number of sampled units that we want to allocate to the training and validation sets; remember that each row of the dataset is a unique i.i.d. sampled unit.
+We illustrate the usage of the re-substitution method with `origami` below, using the function `folds_resubstitution`.
+In order to set up `folds_resubstitution`, we need only to specify the total number of sampled units that we want to allocate to the training and validation sets; remember that each row of the dataset is a unique i.i.d. sampled unit.
 Also, notice the structure of the `origami` output: